(Un)distorted stabilisers in the handlebody group: Primitive and Annulus Stabilisers

-since $\alpha^1$ and $\alpha^0$ define the conjugacy class $[e_1]$ in $\pi_1(V)$.
+Recall that for any choice of word norms, group homomorphisms are Lipschitz maps.
 By Theorem~\ref{thm:hm-distortion}, the elements $\pi(f_k)$ have norm growing exponentially in $k$.
-Hence, the same is true for $f_k\in \mathrm{Stab}_{\mathcal{H}(V)}(\alpha^1)$.
-On the other hand, as $f_k = \psi^kP\psi^{k}$, the norm of $f_k$ in $\mathcal{H}(V)$ is clearly growing linearly in $k$.
+Hence, the sequence $f_k$ has norms growing at least exponentially in $\mathrm{Stab}_{\mathcal{H}(V)}(\alpha^1)$.
+On the other hand, as $f_k = \Psi^kP\Psi^{k}$, the norm of $f_k$ in $\mathcal{H}(V)$ is clearly growing linearly in $k$.
 This shows that $\mathrm{Stab}_{\mathcal{H}(V)}(\alpha^1)$ is at least exponentially distorted in $\mathcal{H}(V)$. \end{proof} \begin{proof}[Proof of the lower bound in Theorem~\ref{thm:annulus-distorted}] The stabiliser of any annulus as in that theorem is conjugate to an annulus $A$ or $A_h$ as in Lemma~\ref{lem:action-fk}.
 Now, we can finish the proof just like the previous argument.
 Namely, the elements $f_k$ as above fix $A, A_h$, and also the stabilisers of these annuli are contained in the stabiliser of $\alpha^1$. \end{proof} As mentionend in the introduction, the lower distortion bound in Proposition~\ref{prop:cyclic-splitting-distorted} follows directly from \cite{HM}.
 For completeness, we include a proof (from a topological perspective). \begin{proof}[Proof of the lower bound in Proposition~\ref{prop:cyclic-splitting-distorted}] We use the connection of $\mathrm{Out}(F_n)$ to the mapping class group of a the double of a handlebody.
 Let $W$ be the closed $3$--manifold obtained by doubling $V$ about its boundary.
 Recall the short exact sequence \cite[{Th\'{e}or\`{e}me 4.3, Remarque 1)}]{L74} where $K$ is finite, and the right map is induced by the action on the fundamental group.
 We also have a natural map $\mathcal{H}\to \mathrm{Mcg}(W)$ obtained by doubling, so that the composition $\mathcal{H}\to \mathrm{Mcg}(W)\to \mathrm{Out}(F_n)$ agrees with the action on the fundamental group of the handlebody.